Lt. Gen. (Ret.) John W. Morris

 MS 1948 in Engineering

 Lt.
-Gen. John W. Morris earned his Master's degree following service in World War II for the U.S. Army Corps of Engineers.
+Gen. John W. Morris earned his Master's degree from the University of Iowa following service in World War II for the U.S. Army Corps of Engineers.
 After further education at the University of Pittsburgh and completion of the military school's program, he was promoted in 1968 to Brigadier General and ordered to Vietnam.

 Inducted February 28, 1998